Heavendart888/Health_Monitoring_Steering_Wheel/README.md

 * Embed MAX3010x on steering for HeartRate.
 * Secure ESP32 + modules under dash or seat.
 * Use fused power for SIM800L.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify it for your own purposes.